Graphical modelling of multivariate time series: Conditional independence and stochastic processes

-If $\falg_i$ is generated by random vectors $X_i$ for $i=1,\ldots,4$, then a sufficient condition for conditional measurable separability of the $X_i$'s and, thus, of the $\falg_i$'s is that the probability measure $\prob^{X_1,\ldots,X_4}$ is absolutely continuous with respect to a product measure $\mu$ and has a positive and continuous density.
+If the $\sigma$-algebras $\falg_i$ are generated by random vectors $X_i$ for $i=1,\ldots,4$, in which case we write $\falg_i=\sigma\{X_i\}$, a sufficient condition for conditional measurable separability of the $X_i$'s and, thus, of the $\falg_i$'s is that the probability measure $\prob^{X_1,\ldots,X_4}$ is absolutely continuous with respect to a product measure $\mu$ and has a positive and continuous density.
 However, if each of the $\sigma$-algebras $\falg_i$ is generated by infinitely many random variables, the condition is obviously no longer valid.
-Therefore, we show that, in the case of stationary processes $X_V$, the above assumption of existence of a positive and continuous density need only be made for the conditional distribution of $X_V(t+1)$ given its past $\pastx_V(t)$ if the process is strongly mixing.
+In the following we show that for strictly stationary processes $X_V$ it is sufficient to assume the existence of a positive and continuous density for the conditional distribution of $X_V(t+1)$ given its past $\pastx_V(t)$ at the cost of the additional regularity condition (M).